KellerJordan/cifar10-airbench/README.md

 The methods used to obtain these training speeds are described in [the paper](https://arxiv.org/abs/2404.00498).
 (Note: `airbench96` has been improved since the paper from 46s to 35s.)

-We implement various novel methods, including *alternating flip*.
+Various novel methods are used, including *alternating flip*.

 ![alt](img/alternating_flip.png)
 ![curve](img/airbench94_intro.png)